Wanda Rutkiewicz: Early life

 Wanda Rutkiewicz was born into an educated Polish family in Plungė, Lithuania.
 Her father, Zbigniew Błaszkiewicz, was an engineer for the Communal Building Projects Bureau (Biuro Projektów Budownictwa Komunalnego).
 Zbigniew was also a passionate sportsman.
 He excelled at swimming, shooting, and judo.
-Maria, on the other hand, enjoyed reading about Western culture and traveling in the Himalayas.
+Maria, her mother, on the other hand, enjoyed reading about Western culture and traveling in the Himalayas.
 After World War II, her family chose to leave for Poland, first moving to Łańcut before settling in Wrocław in southwestern Poland's Recovered Territories.
 She was initially homeschooled, but began attending 2nd grade in elementary school in 1949 and joined the 18 Scout Team of the “Zośka” Battalion.
-When she was five, her seven-year-old brother, Jerzy, was killed after finding an unexploded bomb with his friends in post-war Wrocław.
+When she was five, her seven-year-old brother, Jerzy, was killed after he and his friends found an unexploded bomb in post-war Wrocław and threw it into a bonfire.

 Rutkiewicz was a multi-sport athlete.
 While in the elementary school she would practice running with her school's coaches every day before classes started.
 She trained long jump, discus throw, and high jump.
 In 1961 she won the gold medal in the Polish University Club Championships in the shot put.
 As a student in the Politechnic institute, she joined the Academic Sports Union (AZS Wrocław), where she opted to play volleyball.
 Despite standing at just 168 cm tall, she led AZS Wrocław to the 1965 Summer Universiade in Budapest.
 Some speculated that Rutkiewicz might have been called up to the national team or even represent Poland in the 1964 Summer Olympics in Tokyo, but she chose to pursue climbing instead.
 She graduated from Wroclaw University of Technology as an electrical engineer.

 Rutkiewicz rode a Junak, the heaviest Polish motorcycle, which indirectly contributed to her interest in climbing.
-One summer's day in 1961 it ran out of fuel.
+One summer's day in 1961, it ran out of fuel.
 She started waving to people passing on the road to seek their assistance; a motorcyclist who stopped to help was travelling with a colleague, Bogdan Jankowski, who had been climbing for two years.
 This chance meeting resulted in them climbing together near Janowice Wielkie in the Falcon Mountains (Góry Sokole).